DanSev7/RN-Chapa-Integration/BUILD_INSTRUCTIONS.md

 ## Post-Build Steps

 1. Download the built APK/AAB (Android) or IPA (iOS)
-2. Test the app thoroughly
+2. Test the app thoroughly, especially the payment flow
 3. Update your app stores with the new version
 4. Monitor crash reports and user feedback